SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 ### Facets for working with numbers

-When data is initially imported into OpenRefine, all the columns are treated as text values.
+As we have seen in the previous exercise, when data is initially imported into OpenRefine, all the columns are treated as text values.
 We have seen that we can transform columns to other data types (e.g. number or date) using the `Edit cells` > `Common transforms` feature.
-Here we will experiment more with changing columns to numbers and see what additional capabilities this grants us.
+Here we will experiment more with changing columns to numbers to see what additional capabilities this grants us.

 Transform cells in the `recordID` column to numbers by clicking the down arrow for the column, then `Edit cells` > `Common transforms…` > `To number`.
 You will notice the `recordID` values change from left-justified to right-justified,